 NTFS Configuration Tool - Allows you to access ntfs file systems on external drives (enabled by default).

-Partition Drives - View and edit your hard drive partitions.
+Partition Drives - View and edit your hard drive partitions with GParted program.

 Resource Usage - Shows you how much cpu and memory your computer is using.
 Also displays system processes.

 System Information - View hardware like your cpu, memory, graphics card etc in detailed information.